oraffsarah/TheEnvironmentChallengeApp/README.md

 *React* version 18.2.0 (Date 07 FEB 24).

 This readme will provide an overview of the app's components and their functionality.
+The main concept of this project is to develop an application where a user is able to accept a wide variety of **environmentally friendly challenges**, that they are able to keep track of through the application , over a number of weeks, while the challenges increase in difficulty as you progress through them.

 ## **Running the Software**